Why You Should be Claiming that Refund

 - As a newer service, it's still building its track record.

 Recoup came on the scene in 2021 to tackle one of the most persistent drains on our bank accounts: junk fees.
 This compensate and refund app is for anyone who has ever looked at their bank statement and wondered what a "monthly maintenance fee" even is.
-Recoup’s whole purpose is to identify those pesky overdraft fees, ATM fees, and other charges and get them refunded for you automatically.
+Recoup’s whole purpose was to identify those pesky overdraft fees, ATM fees, and other charges and get them refunded for you automatically.
 It’s a targeted solution.
 The platform has gained traction as "Entrepreneurs" become more aware of how much they lose to these charges annually.

 Yes, we know we mentioned that this post is more consumer focused but this one was worth a mention.
 The main frustration with traditional banking is feeling powerless against these small but constant fees, and Recoup tries to shift that power back to you by automating the fight.
 It's a great tool if you've been hit with an unexpected overdraft charge after a big weekend.
+It also more recently added the ability to cancel subscriptions and deal with unfair vendor charges.

 Best for: Automatically getting refunds for unfair bank fees.